-No award may be granted under the 2015 plan after 10 years from the effective date of this offering.
+No award may be granted under the 2015 plan after , 2025.
 Our board of directors may amend, suspend or terminate the 2015 plan at any time, except that stockholder approval will be required to comply with applicable law or stock market requirements.